BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 - **Manifest ID**: This is the ID associated with the specific build of the game you wish to download.

 ### General guide on how to obtain these IDs
 1. **App ID**: This is easily found in the official store page link for BG3.
+It can also be found at the very top of the game's SteamDB page.
 2. **Depot ID**: Navigate to the ***Depots*** page on the SteamDB BG3 Page, and sort the depots by size.
 The main depot will typically have the highest file size, however, in this instance, we want to make sure we are finding the ***Windows*** build of the game, and not the ***macOS*** version of the game.
 This depot will be labeled as ***Gustav Content***.
 3. **Manifest ID**: Once you have found the correct ***Depot ID***, click on it, and then navigate to it's ***Manifests*** page.
 Here you will find the Manifest of every published build of the game.
 From here, you want to look at the date each Manifest was published, and compare it to the date each [Patch Notes](https://steamdb.info/app/1086940/patchnotes/) was published.
 You should be able to triangulate which ***Manifest ID*** you require by doing this.